wp-plugins/amr-ical-events-list/readme.txt

 **Translations**
 Many thanks to the following people for the translations.
 Note that I am unable to verify these and they may be out of date with the current version.:

+*   Norwegian from John Enebak (tweaked from the Danish)
 *   Spanish from Andrew at webhostinghub
 *   Italian by Andrea aka sciamannikoo
 *   Lithuanian by Nata Strazda from Web Hub